dennissxz/data-science-handbook/_sources/25-graph-related/31-maximum-flow.md

     Decreasing by $k$ is the same as decreasing in $k$ steps of 1.
 Each such step decreases the max flow by at most 1.
 So the total decrease is at most $k$.

+1. Vertex-capacity max-flow: capacity constraints are on vertices.
+Each vertex has capacity constraint $c(v)$.

+    Sol: assign infinite capacity to all edges.
+Convert each vertex to two vertices connected by an edge, with edge weight $c(e) = c(v)$.
+Equivalent.

+1. Vertex-disjoint path problem: fin maximum number of vertex-disjoint paths (no two paths share vertices) connecting $S$ to $T$.

+   Recall Menger’s Theorem:
+   - The maximum number of EDPs connecting $S$ to $T$ is equal to the minimum number of edges needed to disconnect $S$ from $T$.

+   The corresponding version in this setting is:
+   - The maximum number of **VDPs** connecting $S$ to $T$ is equal to the minimum number of **vertices** needed to disconnect $S$ from $T$.

 http://www.cim.mcgill.ca/~langer/251/E11-networkflow-2.pdf